WhiteFang033/Infinity/README.md

-#Infinity
+# Infinity
 I put everything into making this website.<br>
-Its a flashy one.
-Try using maximum brightness when you see it.
+It's a flashy one.
+You can try using maximum brightness when you see it.